-NOW, THEREFORE, BE IT RESOLVED by the Environmental Planning Commission of the City of Mountain View:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Mountain View:

-- 1. That the Environmental Planning Commission hereby recommends the City Council amend the P-40 San Antonio Precise Plan pursuant to the following required findings required for adoption of a precise plan, contained in Section 36.50.95 of the Mountain View City Code: - a.
-The proposed Precise Plan amendments are consistent with the General Plan because the High-Density Residential General Plan designation allows the same land uses and supports housing at a similar floor area ratio (FAR) as the "Residential-Only" subarea in the San Antonio Precise Plan; - b.
-The property covered by the proposed Precise Plan is within the Planned Community (P) District; - c.
-The proposed Plan amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the site can efficiently support additional density because it is near transit and commercial services; - d.
-The proposed Plan amendments promote development of desirable character, harmonious with existing and proposed development in the surrounding area, because residential transition requirements will ensure larger setbacks adjacent to existing housing to the west; and developments of similar scale and intensity exist nearby; - e.
-The site has special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the proposed Precise Plan amendment because the site is underutilized, adjacent to a 2030 General Plan Change Area and is near transit and commercial services; and
+1. That the findings required for amendment of a precise plan, contained in Section 36.50.95 of the Mountain View City Code, have been made as follows:

+a.
+The proposed Precise Plan amendments are consistent with the General Plan because the High-Density Residential General Plan designation allows the same land uses and supports housing at a similar floor area ratio (FAR) as the "Residential-Only" subarea in the San Antonio Precise Plan;

+b.
+The property covered by the proposed Precise Plan is within the Planned Community (P) District;

+c.
+The proposed Precise Plan amendments would not be detrimental to the public interest, health, safety, convenience, or welfare of the community because the site can efficiently support additional density because it is near transit and commercial services;

+d.
+The proposed Precise Plan amendments promote development of desirable character, harmonious with existing and proposed development in the surrounding area, because residential transition requirements will ensure larger setbacks adjacent to existing housing to the west, and developments of similar scale and intensity exist nearby;

-- f.
-The proposed amendment is in compliance with the provisions of the California Environmental Quality Act (CEQA) because an Initial Study and Mitigated Negative Declaration (IS/MND) was prepared for the Zoning Map Amendment, Precise Plan Amendments, and development project which identified environmental impacts for air quality and noise and vibration that can be mitigated to a less-than-significant level.
-The IS/MND was circulated for public review from March 6, 2020 to March 25, 2020. - 2.
-That the San Antonio Precise Plan amendments are recommended for approval and incorporated herein by reference in Attachment A.
+e.
+The site has special conditions of size, shape, land ownership, existing development, or development opportunities that can only be addressed by approval of the proposed Precise Plan Amendment because the site is underutilized, adjacent to a 2030 General Plan Change Area, and is near transit and commercial services; and f.
+The proposed amendment is in compliance with the provisions of the California Environmental Quality Act (CEQA) because an Initial Study and Mitigated Negative Declaration (IS/MND) was prepared for the Zoning Map Amendment, Precise Plan Amendment, and development project which identified environmental impacts for air quality and noise and vibration that can be mitigated to a less-than-significant level.
+The IS/MND was circulated for public review from March 6, 2020 to March 25, 2020.
+Minor changes to the project description were made after circulation that did not have an environmental effect and, therefore, recirculation of the IS/MND was not required.